techarts0/dragonfly/Readme.md

 # dragonfly-ioc

-## Summary
+## 1. Summary
 dragonfly-ioc is a sub-project of project dragonfly.
 It's a lightweight IOC Container that fulfills JSR330.
+Most of java developers are familiar with spring framework or google guice, we recommend you to try dragonfly-ioc.

-## Basic Usage
+## 2. Basic Usage
 dragonfly-ioc supports 3 ways to define the dependence of java classes.
 ### A. JSR 330 Annotation